IPhone builder Foxconn is working on an electric car with Fisker - Local News 8

 Fisker is now working on a similar arrangement with Foxconn, according to a joint press release from both companies.
 The companies announced a memorandum of understanding and did not reveal any financial terms of the potential deal.

 The Fisker and Foxconn vehicle would be Fisker’s second model after the Ocean.
 The two firms released few details other than a vague design sketch of the car.
-Fisker and Foxconn did not announce a target price for the vehicle they intend to work on.
+In an interview with CNN International, Fisker said the vehicle would cost less than $30,000 and would be targeted at urban commuters.
+He did not say in which markets that price would apply, though.

 “Not unlike when Isaac Newton realized the powers of gravity, the inspiration for this project has come from some unconventional sources,” the release quoted Mr. Fisker as saying.
 “The design sketch hints at the direction we are taking.
 However, with the level of innovation planned for this vehicle, I intend to keep the final design a surprise until the last possible moment!”